Veridise/stellar-auth-macro/README.md

 The following improvements/additions to the macro are in the pipeline.

-* Add detailed in-line comments outlining the macro internal logic
+* Add a detailed document and in-line comments outlining the macro internal logic
 * Integrate with Open Zeppelin's access control
 * Add support for role based predicates and predicates with different shapes